CodethinkLabs/mt3620-m4-samples/ThreadX_RTApp_MT3620_AzureRTOS/README.md

 ## Overview

-This sample demonstrates how Azure RTOS and Codethink driver library are able to run together on MT3620.
+This sample demonstrates how Azure RTOS and Codethink driver work together on MT3620.

 This sample app for an MT3620 real-time core running Azure RTOS that creates several threads and repeatedly transmits statistic message over a UART.
 These messages can be read in terminal application on a computer using a USB-to-serial adapter.
 By default, it uses the real-time core's dedicated UART, but if your hardware doesn't expose this UART's TX pin, then the sample can be altered to use a different UART.

 ## How to build the application